Jaeiya/aniwatch/README.md

 ## Need Help?

 There is built-in help in the form of a help flag.
 This will give you a full detailed rundown of how to use every feature of the program.
+The command below will render like an error, but that's only because there is no logic for a flag that can be used **with** and **without** an argument.

 `aniwatch -h` or `aniwatch --help`